Keytruda: 7 things you should know

 - Keytruda belongs to the class of medicines known as checkpoint inhibitors.

 - Keytruda) is approved to treat many different types of cancer in adults and children.
-Some examples include advanced melanoma (skin cancer), non-small cell lung cancer, classical Hodgkin lymphoma (a type of blood cancer), urothelial (bladder) cancer, gastric (stomach) cancer, cervical cancer, and many more.
+Some examples include advanced melanoma (skin cancer), non-small cell lung cancer, classical Hodgkin lymphoma (a type of blood cancer), urothelial (bladder) cancer, gastric (stomach) cancer, cervical cancer, advanced renal cell carcinoma, and many more.

 - Keytruda is not a chemotherapy drug or radiation treatment and does not attack cancer cells directly.